In this unit we explore the size of a metre and develop our own ways to estimate a metre length.

 Captain Blood has gone to a boat shop to buy some new canvas for sails.
 He wants two metres.
 Can you show me using a body measurement how long two metres would be?

-Provide the students with a standard metre ruler.
+- Provide the students with a standard metre ruler to explore.
 Look at the markings on it and discuss what they can see.

 Talk about where you begin measuring from.
 (Students can have difficulties identifying the starting points on calibrated rulers.
 They start from the edge rather than the markings.)